Voteshield/reggie/README.md

 ## Voter History

 Many states keep voter history in their voter file, often kept in a separate file at the county level.
-Veggie will combine each of these files, and group the history by turning the collection of voter history into a column in the voter registration file called all_history.
+Reggie will combine each of these files, and group the history by turning the collection of voter history into a column in the voter registration file called all_history.
 This will either be kept in an array of vote slugs, or a collection of indicies that correspond to elections held in the returned metadata.

 ### Voter Slug Example